GandhiCloudLab/websphere/02-more-installation-full/readme.md

 ## 1. Objective

 The objective of this document is to explain the steps to deploy the following WAS ND along with MoRE.
-Here we are going to install only the Cell, Node and Profiles only.
+Here we are going to install only the Cell, Node and Profiles, not the Servers and applications.

 <img src="images/img-00.png">